EnMasseProject/enmasse/CONTRIBUTING.md

 ## How to contribute to EnMasse

 We'd love to accept your patches!
-Since we **♥︎♥︎ LOVE ♥︎♥︎** Contributors and Contributions :-)
+Since we **:heart::heart: LOVE :heart::heart:** Contributors and Contributions :smile:

-You can start contributing to EnMasse by following the below guidelines:-
+You can start contributing to EnMasse by following the below guidelines:

-(We are assuming you know about git like resolving merge conflicts, squash, setting remote etc.)
+We assume you already know about git, like resolving merge conflicts, squashing, setting remote etc.

 ### Getting Source Code

-Get the source code by doing a fork and then using the below command
+Get the source code by doing a fork and then using the command below:

 ```
 git clone https://github.com/your_github_username/enmasse.git